chdprimary/javascript-practice/README.md

 - [x] Read the article [Don't Be Scared of Functional Programming] (http://www.smashingmagazine.com/2014/07/dont-be-scared-of-functional-programming/) [Functional programming means data is immutable (copy-updated) and stateless (no reliance on anything but the input arguments).
 Each function must accept arguments, must return something, and must use recursion instead of loops.]
 - [x] Learn a bit about isomorphic javascript
 - [x] Read about unit testing with [Jasmine](http://jasmine.github.io/2.3/introduction.html) (read up through section on Spies)
+- [x] Learn a bit about [greedy algorithms](https://en.wikipedia.org/wiki/Greedy_algorithm)
+- [x] Read [this article] on heaps & hash tables, implement a binary heap
+- [x] Read Steve Yegge's popular [Good Agile, Bad Agile](http://steve-yegge.blogspot.com/2006/09/good-agile-bad-agile_27.html) (more about Google's dev process circa 2006 than anything - takeaway is that you really only need a priority queue)
 - [ ] Read about Javascript unit and end-to-end testing technologies in [this SO answer](http://stackoverflow.com/a/680713/3888407)
 - [ ] Read about [JavaScript framework fatigue](http://www.allenpike.com/2015/javascript-framework-fatigue/)
 - [ ] Read about [Currying in JS](https://medium.com/@kevincennis/currying-in-javascript-c66080543528)